zebamomin2416/to-do-list1/README.md

 # to-do-list1
-helps to done work on time ,staying punctual with wrk
+helps to done work on time ,staying punctual with work